Principles for Sustainable Insurance

 For more information please see:

-• Chair’s introduction to sustainability (pages 41 and 42)
+- Chair’s introduction to the ESG report (pages 39 and 40)

 Principle 3